The Gospel of

 26And in the sixth month, the angel Gabriel was sent out from God, to a town in Galilee named Nazareth, 27to a virgin pledged to be married to a man named Joseph, of the house of David.
 And the virgin's name was Mary.
 28And the angel went in to her, and said, "Hail, O favored one!
 The Lord is with you."

-29She was very troubled by the utterance, and wondered what sort of greeting it might be.
+29But she was very troubled by the utterance, and wondered what sort of greeting this might be.
 30Then the angel said to her, "Fear not, Mary, for you have found favor with God.
 31You shall conceive in your womb, and shall bear a son, and you are to call his name Jesus.
 32This man will be great, and will be called the Son of the Most High.
 And the Lord God will give him the throne of his father David, 33and he will reign over the house of Jacob for ever; and of his kingdom there will be no end."

 34And Mary said to the angel, "How will this happen, since I am not knowing a man?"